mark-tasaka/C-SFML-Alleyway-Clone-Game/README.md

 ----------------------

+Update 1.02: 2021-02-23

+A new folder containing .wav files has been added, containg the sounds for the game.
+As well, a new spritesheet for the bricks and brick animations has been added.
+A brick class (brick.h and brick.cpp) has been created to allowing for brick objects to be initialized.

 Update 1.01: 2021-02-22

 Added stage tranisition graphics (pause game and game over), paddle graphic and a sprite sheet for the ball animation.
 Updated the code to allow for an animation sequence for the ball.